Bira/octopus-carnival/_drafts/goblins/hobgoblins.md

 Like other goblinoids, hobs have been in D&D since the beginning, where they used to fit right above Orcs in the Humanoid Power Ladder.
-Having 1+1 HD prevented them from being casually cleaved by fighters.
+Having 1+1 HD prevented them from being casually cleaved by OD&D fighters.

 In 4e, as I've already discussed, they're the most disciplined and militaristic of goblinoids, and likely to be in charge in any situation where the three types